TOOLCloud

 SMUGGLING

-A trade through 'unauthorized routes‘… a purposeful movement of objects, substances, information across people in contravention to the relevant frameworks.
+A trade through 'unauthorised routes'… A purposeful movement of objects, substances and information between people in contravention to the relevant frameworks.

 RELAYING (writing practice)

 For the project outcome ARTicle we use the base concept of Relay as a writing method.
 This is to assure a multiplicity of perspectives and to test our method in various contexts.
-It means we move away from the idea of one author and maybe even from co-writing to instead try a form of dissolved authorship, where everyone’s voice is heard but it is the words of no one.
+It means we move away from the idea of one author, and maybe even from co-writing, to instead try a form of dissolved authorship, where everyone’s voice is heard but it is the words of no one.
 However, it still needs some organizing principle, which will be the role of the editor.
-The editor initiates the writing, gathering materials from collective discussions and writings to put a first draft together.
+The editor initiates the writing, gathers materials from collective discussions and writings to put a first draft together.
 The editor can ask for specific contributions from the others, or simply to get feedback on the draft.
 This will generate a first version of the text.
-This text will later be passed on from editor to editor, as a form of filtering that also allows the different texts to find a more similar tone.
+This text will be passed on later from editor to editor, as a form of filtering that also allows the different texts to find a more similar tone.
 It will eventually land with one editor who makes the final version.
-There will be one text for each category in the Research Catalog presentation.
-The texts will be accompanied by other media such as, audio, video and imagery (photos and/or drawings).
+There is one text for each category, which you find here on this Research Catalogue page.
+The texts will be accompanied by other media, such as audio, video and imagery (photos and/or drawings).

 PLAYING

-Playing is a negotiation of agreeing to, following or making up rules, and often also challenging or bending these rules, or even cheating.
+Playing is a negotiation of agreeing to, following or making up rules and often also challenging or bending these rules, or even cheating.
 Playing is practicing rules within a usually chosen and safe frame.
-This is obvious when observing young animals’ play-fights as a preparation for the real fight they will be confronted with as adult animals.
-A playful attitude fosters learning capacities, aliveness, enthusiasm, and certainly social skill building.
-In their pure form, both play and arts are free from product orientation in the economic sense of the term - and thus provide examples of social structures and dynamics other than neoliberal growth- oriented frames.
+This is obvious when observing young animals’ play-fights as a preparation for the real fight, they will be confronted with as fully-grown animals.
+A playful attitude fosters learning capacities, aliveness, enthusiasm and certainly social skill building.
+In their pure form, both play and arts are free from product orientation in the economic sense of the term - and thus provide examples of social structures and dynamics other than neoliberal growth - oriented frames.

 We practice playfulness by surprise: playing games.
 It could be any kind of game, directly related or seemingly unrelated to the project’s context.
 We observe if - and if yes, how - a playful mind influences the course of our day(s).